 Figure 4.
-Expression pattern of rAAV9-cTNT-GFP in mice tissues.
-P0.5 pups were treated with same amount (1 X 1011 particles/pup) of rAAV9-cTNT-Luciferase (AAV-Luc) or rAAV9-cTNT-GFP (AAV-GFP) by subcutaneous injection.
+Expression pattern of rAAV9.cTNT::GFP in mice tissues.
+P0.5 pups were treated with same amount (1 X 1011 particles/pup) of rAAV9.cTNT::Luciferase (AAV-Luc, negative control) or rAAV9.cTNT::GFP (AAV-GFP) by subcutaneous injection.
 Two weeks after injection, the tissue samples were harvested.
 Expression of GFP was monitored under fluorescent dissection scope.
 Both bright field and fluorescence images are presented.
+The experiments have been repeated for more than 3 times (n>3).
 Bar = 2.0 mm.
 SkM, skeletal muscle.

 Figure 5.
 Knockdown gene expression with AAV-shRNA.
-P0.5 mice were treated with same amount (3 X 1011 particles/pup) of rAAV9-U6-Scramble (AAV-Scramble) or rAAV9-U6-Trbp shRNA (AAV-shTrbp) by subcutaneous injection.
+P0.5 mice were treated with same amount (3 X 1011 particles/pup) of rAAV9.U6::Scramble (AAV-Scramble) or rAAV9.U6::Trbp shRNA (AAV-shTrbp) by subcutaneous injection.
 Two weeks after injection, the mRNA levels of Trbp in various tissues were monitored by qPCR (n=3).
 Data are presented as Mean ± SEM.
-NS, not significant. **, P < 0.01.
+The cut-off P value is 0.05.
+NS, P>0.05, not significant. **, P < 0.01.
 SkM, skeletal muscle.

 DISCUSSION:

 It is important to minimize undesired ITR recombination during plasmid construction.
 Before generating the virus, one must always monitor the ITR integrity of the AAV plasmids by restriction digestion and agarose gel electrophoresis.
 It is impossible to obtain 100% intact plasmid, but the recombination ratio should be minimized to as low as possible.
-Less than 20% is acceptable for successful AAV packaging.
-Of not, culturing the bacteria at lower temperature (30 °C) with a lower shaking speed (180-200 rpm) can reduce the chance of ITR recombination.
+Less than 20% is acceptable for successful rAAV9 packaging.
+Of note, culturing the bacteria at lower temperature (30 °C) with a lower shaking speed (180-200 rpm) can reduce the chance of ITR recombination.

-It is essential to maintain the HEK293 cells in good status.
-A good caliber of cells is required for successful transfection and rAAV packaging.
+It is essential to ensure that the HEK293 cells are healthy for successful transfection and rAAV9 packaging.
 “Healthy” cells are usually highly proliferative and grow fast.
 However, rapid proliferation and growth of HEK293 cells does not necessarily guarantee the high efficiency of rAAV9 packaging.
 Thus, it is important to start the experiments with fresh cells.
 It is recommended to use low-passage HEK293 cells (<10 passages, the cells are passaged every 2-3 days) for rAAV9 packaging.
-Of note, other serotypes of AAV may need to be purified using different procedures32.
+Of note, other serotypes of rAAV may need to be purified using different procedures32.

 The investigator is granted flexibility in the generation of rAAV9 plasmids.
 Either restriction sites-mediated ligation or Gibson assembly can be used30.
-For rAAV9-U6-shRNA construction, the intra-molecular Gibson assembly-based strategy is an effective method (Figures 1 and 2).
+For rAAV9.U6::shRNA construction, the intra-molecular Gibson assembly-based strategy is an effective method (Figures 1 and 2).
 Multiple AAV-shRNA plasmids or pooled AAV-shRNAs can be rapidly constructed.
 To overexpress genes using rAAV9, there exists a size limitation for inserted cDNA sequences.
 Generally, the size fragment between ITRs needs to be smaller than 5 kb33.
-Inteins-catalyzed protein splicing can be used to circumvent the packaging size limit of AAV vectors34. {Li, 2008 #44}
+Inteins-catalyzed protein splicing can be used to circumvent the packaging size limit of rAAV9 vectors34.

+Other viral systems including retrovirus, lentivirus and adenovirus have also been developed and enable flexible gene manipulation.
+Compared with these different types of viral vectors, rAAV has the specific advantages: high efficiency, high specificity, low genomic integration rate, minimal immunogenicity, and minimal pathogenicity.
+Thus, {Li, 2008 #44}rAAV-based genome engineering is emerging as an ideal tool for in vivo gene manipulation.